Where to Stay in Rome: A Complete Guide (for First Timers)

 We’ve now done at least four tours with them over our travels the past few years – you can read about our experience on their Colosseum Tour in Rome here.

 Trastevere is hands down our number one recommendation.
-In fact, we’ve literally stayed in Trastevere every single time we’ve been to Rome (2024 update: until this last trip when Matt was there solo).
+In fact, we’ve literally stayed in Trastevere every single time we’ve been to Rome (until these last two trips when Matt was there solo).

 To us, it feels like one the most authentic areas of the city – with winding cobblestone streets opening up onto vibrant piazzas filled with markets and locals going about their day.